-Since FY 2003, there has been a 75% increase in the number of eligible children receiving early intervention services (9,182 in FY2003 compared to 16,038 in FY2012).
-While the number of children and families served by local Infants and Toddlers Programs has increased, federal and State funding to local programs has not grown in tandem.
-The IDEA Part C federal award decreased by 5.4% from SFY 2005 to SFY 2012 and the level of State funding has remained consistent since SFY 2009.
-For SFY 2012 local governments contributed more than 78% of total program costs for early intervention in Maryland.
+Since FY 2003, there has been a 77.5% increase in the number of eligible children receiving early intervention services (9,182 in FY2003 compared to 16,296 in FY2013).
+While the number of children and families served by local Infants and Toddlers Programs has increased, the allocation of federal and State funding to local programs has not increased.
+The IDEA Part C federal award decreased by 2.2% from SFY 2007 (\$7,632,067) to SFY 2013 (\$7,464,085) and the level of State funding has remained consistent since SFY 2009.
+For SFY 2013 local governments contributed more than 78% of total program costs for early intervention in Maryland.

 The Maryland Infants and Toddlers Act of 2002 established a State funding formula to provide support based on the annual cost per child and the number of children and families served annually.
 The formula was designed so State funding would never exceed 20% of the overall program cost.
-Currently, State funding represents 13% of the overall program cost.
+Currently, State funding represents only 12.4% of the overall program cost.